sahib/rmlint/docs/developers.rst

 - Use ``fiemap ioctl(2)`` to analyze the harddisk layout of each file, so each block can read it in *perfect* order on a rotational device.
-- Check the device ID of each file to see if it on a rotational (normal hard disks) or on a non-rotational device (like a SSD).
+- Check the device ID of each file to see if it on a rotational (normal hard disks) or on a non-rotational device (like an SSD).
 On the latter the fiemap optimisation is bypassed.
 - Use a common buffer pool for IO buffers and recycle used buffers to reduce memory allocation overheads.